tedivm/stash-docs/API.rst

 *disable()*

-The disable function disables all access to the "Driver" and forces the Item class to gracefully fail most of it's calls.
+The disable function prevents any read or write operations and forces all the other calls to fail gracefully.

 getKey